List of Mega Man characters: Dr. Cossack

 Dr. Mikhail Sergeyevich Cossack is a Russian colleague of Dr. Light, who appears in Mega Man 4 as the main antagonist.
 However, it is later revealed that he was being blackmailed, as Wily kidnapped his daughter Kalinka.
 After Proto Man rescues Kalinka and the truth is revealed, Dr. Cossack stops working for Wily and becomes an ally to Mega Man.
 In Mega Man 5, he helps him in his quest to save Dr. Light, powering up his Mega Buster into the Super Mega Buster, improving its charge shot.
-He's the inventor of several industrial and military robots, and he also created Beat, a robotic bird that he gave to Mega Man as a gift to thank him for stopping Dr. Wily when he had kidnapped his daughter.
+He's the inventor of several industrial and military robots such as Tundra Man from Mega Man 11, and he also created Beat, a robotic bird that he gave to Mega Man as a gift to thank him for stopping Dr. Wily when he had kidnapped his daughter.
 He also appears in the "Navi Mode" of Mega Man 5 in the Mega Man Anniversary Collection to provide gameplay hints to Mega Man.

 Duo

 Duo is a robot from outer space who was designed to preserve the universe's peace and justice.
 Duo was formally introduced in Mega Man 8, where he is battling a robot powered by Evil Energy.
 After crashing to Earth, Dr. Light repairs him and he becomes an ally of Mega Man.
 After eradicating the Evil Energy on Earth and saving Mega Man's life when he gets infected by leftover Evil Energy, he thanks him and departs Earth to continue his mission in other parts of the universe.
 He later appears in Mega Man 2: The Power Fighters, which was released before Mega Man 8 but set six months after its events, as well as Mega Man Battle & Chase and Rockman Strategy.

-Most of Duo's offensive abilities come from his left arm, which has a fist nearly as large as his torso, and his large spiked body.
-He primarily attacks by punching, though also wields projectile weapons, the most powerful of which is a blast in the shape of his own hand.
-He also appears to have the same weapon copying abilities as Mega Man, Proto Man, and Bass; like them, his body changes color in accordance with the weapon he has equipped.
-Having been created for the purpose of destroying Evil Energy, he has the unique ability to purge it from an infected victim's body, as demonstrated when he saves Mega Man.